Bionetta: Efficient Client-Side Zero-Knowledge Machine Learning Proving: Proving System

 \section{Proving System}

-In this section, we introduce the main idea behind our approach.
-We start by recapping what R1CS is \Cref{section:r1cs}, then we proceed to introducing the primary optimization called \textit{circuit-embedded weights} in \Cref{section:circuit-embedded-weights}, then our quantization scheme in \Cref{section:arithmetization}, and finally we show how to implement the highly-efficient custom neural network layers in \Cref{section:r1cs-friendly-nn}.
+In this section, we introduce one of the main ideas behind our approach.
+We start by recapping what R1CS is in \Cref{section:r1cs}, then we proceed to introducing the primary optimization called \textit{circuit-embedded weights} in \Cref{section:circuit-embedded-weights}, then our quantization scheme in \Cref{section:arithmetization}, and additionally we show how to implement the highly-efficient custom neural network layers in Appendix~\ref{section:r1cs-friendly-architectures}.
 Finally, the \Cref{section:ultragroth} wraps up the discussion by significantly reducing the non-linearity cost from $b$ to $b/w$ constraints.